WHEN WE FIGHT, WE WIN!

 Watch our mini-documentary to learn more about the campaign that made it happen.

-The Atlanta City Detention Center (ACDC) was built in preparation for the 1996 Summer Olympics as the "extra jail" in Atlanta and until recently, was divided into two sides- the "city side" and the Immigration and Customs Enforcement (ICE) side.
+The Atlanta City Detention Center (ACDC) was built in preparation for the 1996 Summer Olympics as the "extra jail" in Atlanta and previously was divided into two sides- the "city side" and the Immigration and Customs Enforcement (ICE) side.

 All of the people detained on the "city side" of the Atlanta jail were arrested on "quality of life" or "broken windows" offenses like drinking in public or loitering.
 More than 8 out of 10 are Black.